jackrim1/pastel-shades/README.md

 ### How to use

-To use simple place the attribute `pastel` within a div and all of its children will have their background colored too.
+To use simply place the attribute `pastel` within a div and all of its children will have their background colored too.

 ```html

   <div pastel>
     <div>
       <div>